 The results will show similar images, but most importantly, which other sites have that image.
 So if they've nicked it from another random social media profile, it should appear here.

-The mobile number technique
+Search their mobile number

 Most people don't realise that many people have their mobile number linked to their Facebook profile.

-If you manage get hold of someone's mobile number - when you take the chat off the dating app, for example - simply popping it in the Facebook search bar will bring up any profiles it's linked to.
+If you manage to get hold of someone's mobile number – when you take the chat off the dating app, for example – simply popping it in the Facebook search bar will bring up any profiles it's linked to.

 Use your common sense